aepifanov/mos_mu/doc/update-product/customize-new-node-9-2.rst

 #.
 Log in to the Fuel Master node CLI.
 #.
 Change the directory to ``mos_playbooks/mos_mu/``.
 #.
-Apply the customizations of your existing environment to the new node:
+Apply the customizations of your existing environment to the new node

    .. code-block:: console

     ansible-playbook playbooks/mos9_apply_patches.yml -e '{"env_id":<ENV_ID>}' --limit <NODE_FQDN>

 This task restarts the OpenStack services on the node to apply customizations.

+See also:  Limitations_

-.. seealso:: :ref:`update-env-9-2`
+.. _Limitations: update-limitations-9-2.rst